kevinacahalan/c_wsf_vscode/README.md

 For this workspace folder to work YOU MUST HAVE gcc & gdb on your path.

-You must also have the C/C++ VScode extention from microsoft installed.
+You must also have the C/C++ VScode extension from microsoft installed.
-Uninstall any other extension having to do with C/C++ as these extentions might fight with the one from Microsoft, exp the extension from Austin, or that extension called "CodeRunner"...
+Uninstall any other extension having to do with C/C++ as these extensions might fight with the one from Microsoft, exp the extension from Austin, or that extension called "CodeRunner"...